 Our electrical cover sheet is looking really good.
 Let's go ahead and complete it by adding in some symbols and notes.
 Let's start by adding in our lighting symbols.

 We'll notice that it is a Revit family.
-It's a family lighting fixtures, plain surface lighting fixture.
+It's a family lighting fixture, plain surface lighting fixture.
 It's awesome because what happens if we make a change to this family?
-It will automatically update on this symbols legend.
+It will automatically update in this symbols legend.

-What I like to do is find the family from the family browser.
-So I go to project browser and then find the families folder and I'll scroll down and I'm looking for the family that I need.
-It's going to be here in lighting fixtures and I'm looking for a down light rectangular LED.
+What I like to do is find the family from the Family Browser.
+So I go to the project browser and then find the Families folder, and I'll scroll down and I'm looking for the family that I need.
+It's going to be here in lighting fixtures, and I'm looking for a downlight rectangular LED.

-I'll expand that out and I've already got the square.
+I'll expand that out, and I've already got the square.
 So I want the rectangle.
-So I'll do 25 watt rectangle and I'll drag it over and there is my rectangle family.
+So I'll select the 25-watt rectangle, and I'll drag it over, and there is my rectangle family.

 We'll drag and drop and place that.
 We'll align it center to center with the others.
 So there's our gymnasium pendant light.

-Let's grab the 60 watt fixture and drag it in and look at my cursor.
+Let's grab the 60-watt fixture and drag it in and look at my cursor.
 It looks like it's placing nothing.
-That's because it's taking a plan view and yet we have a wall sconce.
+That's because it's taking a plan view, yet we have a wall sconce.

-Again we might need to line it up.
+Again, we might need to line it up.
 I'm just going to drag it over until it lines up center to center.
-Maybe need to move it back a little bit.
+Maybe I need to move it back a little bit.

-So these are real Revit families and the one that's missing is our duplex receptacle GFCI.
-So I need to go to my families browser which is project browser and then scroll all the way down to families and I want electrical fixtures and then we have duplex receptacle.
-Open that one up and I have GFCI.
+So these are real Revit families, and the one that's missing is our duplex receptacle GFCI.
+So I need to go to my Families Browser, which is the project browser, and then scroll all the way down to families, and I want electrical fixtures, and then we have duplex receptacle.
+Open that one up, and I have GFCI.

-Place that in there and I'll notice that I need to get rid of that extra title.
-So I'll switch it to no title and I can line these up a little bit better so that the two titles are in alignment.
-One trick I do is to overlap them exactly then I can line them up almost perfectly.
+Place that in there, and I'll notice that I need to get rid of that extra title.
+So I'll switch it to no title, and I can line these up a little bit better so that the two titles are in alignment.
+One trick I use is to overlap them exactly, then I can line them up almost perfectly.

 Drag and drop that in.
 We've got our general electrical notes.
 We'll have to follow that same process.